PHPSocialNetwork/phpfastcache/docs/migration/MigratingFromV6ToV7.md

 As of the V7, all the constant starting by _PFC\_*_ were moved into the `Phpfastcache\Autoload` namespace\ to not pollute php's root namespace.

+### Autoload mechanism
+Although we highly recommend you to make use of composer benefits, it's however still possible\
+to use our own standalone autoloader.
+It is now located in `lib/autoload`